-OCCT 5050 OCCUPATION AND PURPOSEFUL ACTIVITY (3) This handson course offers students an opportunity to use critical and creative thinking with ill-structured problems.
+OCCT 5050 Occupational Analysis (3).
+This hands-on course offers students an opportunity to use critical and creative thinking with difficult occupational related problems.
 Students will apply occupational therapy practice models in order to analyze and modify the demands of various occupations, activity, and purposeful activities and acquire basic skills in the therapeutic use of self.
-Prerequisites: admission to the occupational therapy graduate program.
+Prerequisite: Admission in the MOT program.